-As a Christmas gift to my children in 2009, I gave a year long commitment to pray daily for each of them and to also have my prayers based on scripture.
-I’ve fulfilled that commitment in the form of this blog and finished 365 days of prayers on December 26, 2010.
+As a Christmas gift to my adult children in 2009, I gave a year-long commitment to pray daily for each of them and to also have my prayers based on scripture.
+I fulfilled that commitment in the form of this blog and finished 365 days of prayers on December 26, 2010.
 What an adventure!
-What I’ve learned is best said by Paul E. Miller in his new book, A Praying Life:
+What I’ve learned is best said by Paul E. Miller in his book, “A Praying Life“:

 What do I lose when I have a praying life?
 Control.
 Independence.

 What do I gain?
 Friendship with God.
 A quiet heart.
 The living work of God in the hearts of those I love.
 The ability to roll back the tide of evil.
 I lose my kingdom and get his.
 I move from being an independent player to a dependent lover.

 I have enjoyed the empowerment of praying verses of the Bible and have been diligent about it ever since reading “Praying God’s Word“ by Beth Moore.
 My hope is that other parents reading these prayers will be encouraged by the sheer power of God’s word and the peace that comes from using prayer as a “first resort.”
 Below is my favorite quote about intercession: